jooapa/Angry_Birds_Decompilation/README.md

     openssl enc -aes-256-cbc -d -K [hex] -iv 0 -in [name].lua -out [name].lua.dec

-then you need to open the lua.dec file with 7z and extract the content or copy. then you should have .luac file, Don't panic if it says .lua rename it to .luac then run:
+then you need to open the lua.dec file with 7z and extract the content or copy. then you should have .luac file.
+It will say that it is a .lua file but it is actually a .luac file.

+then run:

-    java -jar unluac.jar "file.luac" > "file.lua"
+    java -jar unluac.jar "file_encrypted.lua" > "file_decrypted.lua"
 AND BOOM!

 Encrypt: